bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 	+ The BCDC is indexed by Google so that people searching for data in web browsers outside of the BCDC interface can still find your data.

 ### AGO-Specific Metadata Requirements

-For metadata records specific to AGO content there are certain requirements that must be met:
-	+ AGO-related BCDC metadata records must have all of the following tags to improve search ability: AGO, AGOL, and ArcGIS Online
-	+ The Description section within the metadata record should specify and properly describe the AGO app or map and its objective, i.e. “An interactive map that…” or “A web application that…”

-BCDC metadata records are required as indicated in the following table:
+Metadata required as indicated in the following table:

 |Public AGO Item Type|BCDC record required?|AGO Item Details required to be filled out?|
 |:---|:---|:---|